paulpoco/Raspi2GarageOpenerVideo/README.md

 # Raspi2GarageOpenerVideo
 Raspberry Pi Garage Door Opener With Streaming Video of Door Status

+Best viewed in RAW.
+Somehow it only formats properly in RAW.

 I have borrowed from @ https://www.instructables.com/id/Raspberry-Pi-Garage-Door-Opener
 updated or changed the process